(-1)-Form Symmetries and Anomaly Shifting from SymTFT: Anomaly shifting -form symmetry

 We introduce the mixed anomaly to account for the change of 't Hooft anomaly between the universes.
 This SymTFT must have two distinct boundary conditions, corresponding to the theories $\mathfrak{T}$ and $ \hat{\mathfrak{T}}$.
 The action is gauge invariant under the following gauge transformations:

 and the equations of motion are:

 The gauge invariant topological operators are:

-We see that the operator $V$, even though it is non-genuine, is a gauge invariant and topological operator.
-The symmetry generators obtained from SymTFT are usually genuine operators but the generator of $(-1)$-form symmetry is non-genuine in this case as this operator can be viewed as an operator that modifies the whole SymTFT action.
+The operator $X$ is generator of the $0$-form symmetry that carries some dependence on $b_0$.
+As a consequence, the self braiding of the line operator depends on the value of $b_0$, in other words the value of self braiding gets modified in each universe.
+Moreover, we see that the operator $V$, the generator of the $(-1)$-form symmetry becomes non-genuine.
+This operator can be viewed as an operator that modifies the whole SymTFT action.

 When kept parallel to the symmetry boundary it has two-fold consequences: it modifies the value of $b_0$ through $e^{i\int c_2}$ term and introduces the 3d anomaly inflow term, which adds the anomaly for the 0-form symmetry.
 The action of the $(-1)$-form symmetry actually modifies the SymTFT of that universe itself.
 In order to see this explicitly, we define the physical boundary condition of the SymTFT as,

 where $\ket{c_2,a_1}$ is a state in the Hilbert space of the 3d TQFT.
 We have coupled the theory $\hat{\mathcal{T}}$ to the physical boundary.
 The symmetry boundary is defined as,

 where D stands for Dirichlet boundary condition for the 1-form symmetry and 0-form symmetry backgrounds.
 Collapsing the sandwich with this boundary condition, gives us the partition function for $\hat{\mathcal{T}}$.